 Spiritual boss babe!
 90 Day Fiancé star Daniele Gates has worked several jobs in her life, but now she’s her own boss.
 Fans were first introduced to her on season 2 of 90 Day Fiancé: Love in Paradise as she shared her journey down the aisle with husband Yohan Geronimo.
-The couple is returning to the franchise on season 4 of 90 Day Fiancé: The Other Way, and their story line features lots of tensions regarding money as she financially supports herself and Yohan.
+The couple returned for seasons 4 and 5 of 90 Day Fiancé: The Other Way, and their storyline featured lots of tension regarding money as she financially supported herself and Yohan.
+But what exactly does Daniele do for a living?
 But what exactly does Daniele do for a living?
 Keep scrolling to find out about her job and how she makes money!

 What Is ’90 Day Fiance’ Star Daniele’s Job?